goabstract/Awesome-Design-Tools/README.md

 How do you provide and get feedback during the development process?
 This process is usually pretty messy for many product teams, which caused product delays and time waste on back-and-forth communication.
 So if you wish to get fast and structural feedback on UI issues or visual bugs — take a look at this tool:

 * [Flawless Feedback](https://flawlessapp.io/feedback) — review and annotate iOS apps then share your feedback in Jira or Trello. ![mac.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/mac.svg)
-* [Moqhub](https://moqhub.com) — Fast online proofing for creative projects.
+* [Moqhub](https://moqhub.com) — fast online proofing for creative projects.
 Get feedback for images and PDFs.

 <div class="banner banner--yellow">